theta360developers/blog/_posts/2020-12-09-running-opencv-in-your-ricoh-theta.md

 This article was [originally published](https://qiita.com/roohii_3/items/63a546169981f41967df) in Japanese by [roohii_3](https://qiita.com/roohii_3) on the Qiita blogging site.

-**Currently (Feb 4) there is no repo publicly available.
-The first person in the community who builds this code and posts a working apk to GitHub, we will give out a Free Unity Virtual Reality Course ($79 value).
-Please help out the community!**

-**UPDATE: Woohoo, thank you @Kasper !
-We got the repo (Feb 9) from community member @Kasper and have built and used it ourselves.
+Special thank you - We got the repo from community member @Kasper and have built and used it ourselves.
 Nice work!
-Details in replies below this main post.**
+Details in replies below this main post.

 ---
 I attempted to run OpenCV inside a RICOH THETA.
 I hope this will be a good reference for people interested in building an app using OpenCV with Android Studio + NDK (ndk-build).